California - CUCP California Unified Certification Program (WBE & DBE) & MBE Program

 - Business located in the U. S or its territories.

-- The MBE must be at least 51 percent owned by minority (African Americans, Asian American, Asian Pacific Islander, Latino, Native Americans, and Native Hawaiian), veteran and/or women owned business.
+- The MBE must be at least 51 percent owned by a minority (African American, Asian American, Asian-Pacific Islander American, Latino, Native American, and Native Hawaiian), veteran and/or woman-owned business.

 *Additional minor eligibility criteria.

 A high degree of commonality exists between the administrators for these programs.
 A summary of the key documents and processes was provided in the Overview Section for our State Unique programs.
 Please follow link to this content (link to section in overview).